SciML/SciMLDocs/docs/src/showcase/massively_parallel_gpu.md

 DifferentialEquations.jl
 [has an ensemble interface for solving many ODEs](https://docs.sciml.ai/DiffEqDocs/stable/features/ensemble/).
-DiffEqGPU conveniently uses exactly the same interface, so just a change of a few characters is all that's required to change a CPU-parallelized code into a GPU-paralleized code.
+DiffEqGPU conveniently uses exactly the same interface, so just a change of a few characters is all that's required to change a CPU-parallelized code into a GPU-parallelized code.
 Given that, let's start with the CPU-parallelized code.

 Let's implement the Lorenz equation out-of-place.
 If you don't know what that means,